carlocolantuoni/NeocortexDevelopment_Sonthalia2024/README.md

 Joint decomposition in Figures 4, 5, & 6:

-Conda environment and associated packages used in the pesudotime analysis can be recreated using the Seurat5_R4_3_0.yml file (https://github.com/carlocolantuoni/NeocortexDevelopment_Sonthalia2024/blob/main/Seurat5_R4_3_0.yml) and the command conda env create -f Seurat5_R4_3_0.yml.
+Conda environment and associated packages used in the pesudotime analysis can be recreated using the Seurat5_R4_3_0.yml file (https://github.com/carlocolantuoni/NeocortexDevelopment_Sonthalia2024/blob/main/Seurat5_R4_3_0.yml) and the "command conda env create -f Seurat5_R4_3_0.yml".